 All income received by all members included in the family or household size (determined at time of application) during the six-month period prior to Application, annualized by multiplying the six-month income by two (six-month income x 2).
-Unless specifically identified as being excluded from the income
+Unless specifically identified as being excluded from the income calculation, all income must be included.
+Income of prior family members who may have comprised part of the family during the past six months but are no longer members of the household at time of application (i.e., divorced, separated, or deceased spouse, or other family member) would not be counted for income determination purposes.
+Only the income of members of the current family or household should be counted and applied against the current family and household size.

-Worksystems 1618 SW First Avenue, Suite 450 Portland, OR 97201 503.478.7300
+Worksystems 🏶 1618 SW First Avenue, Suite 450 🏶 Portland, OR 97201 🏶 503.478.7300